nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. **Non-GUI Tests** - These are tests that do not involve the GUI.
 They include:

+   1. _Unit tests_ targeting the lowest level methods/classes.

+	  e.g. `seedu.whatnow.commons.util.XMLUtilTest`

-   1. _Integration tests_ that checks the integration of multiple code units
+   2. _Integration tests_ that checks the integration of multiple code units

      (those code units are assumed to be working).

       e.g. `seedu.whatnow.storage.StorageManagerTest`

-   2. Hybrid of unit and integration tests.
+   3. Hybrid of unit and integration tests.
 These tests check the correctness of the multiple  code units as well as how they are connected together.

       e.g. `seedu.whatnow.logic.LogicManagerTest`